mavryk-network/LIGO/gitlab-pages/website/versioned_docs/version-1.4.0/tutorials/optimisation/optimisation.md

 When you make a **transaction** to a contract, things get a little more complicated:
 * You still must respect the *operation size limit*, which is proportional to the size of the parameter you pass to the contract.
 You may hit this limit if you try to pass a huge lambda or a container with a lot of items to a contract.
 * If, as a result of executing the contract, the size of the contract's storage exceeds its maximum historical size, you will have to pay a _burn fee_ for the excess bytes (`0.00025ꜩ/B * excess_bytes`).
-This may be a bit hard to grasp, but if you think about it, this behaviour is reasonable: Mavryk burns money for storage no more than once, and never mints Tez back for the storage you free.
+This may be a bit hard to grasp, but if you think about it, this behaviour is reasonable: Mavryk burns money for storage no more than once, and never mints Mav back for the storage you free.
 Imagine the following sequence of operations:
    - The contract gets originated; let us assume the storage size is 500 bytes.
 The originator burns `0.06425ꜩ + 0.00025ꜩ/B * 500B = 0.18925ꜩ`.
    - During some transaction, the storage size decreases to 400 bytes.
    - You submit an operation that increases the storage size to 505 bytes.
 Since 500 bytes have been paid for already, you only need to burn `5B * 0.00025ꜩ/B = 0.00125ꜩ`.